cozy/cozy-guidelines/gui.md

 ### How to use it?

-To draw an ison, simply declares an element with the class `fa`.
+To display an icon, simply declares an element with the class `fa`.
 Convention use the `<i/>` element, but you can use it everywhere.
 Icon is drawn in the `:before` pseudo-element.
 List of icons is [available here](http://fortawesome.github.io/Font-Awesome/icons/).

 ### Label in icon

 Icons are generally use as follow: